 Whether you are a pro chef or home cook, it’s always good to know a refreshing lemonade recipe.
-It’s a healthy drink that’ll help you handle the summer heat.
+It’s a healthy drink that’ll help you handle the summer heat and stay refreshed on National Lemon Juice Day (August 29).

 How Healthy Are Lemons?